 Can you visit the Grand Mosque during an AUH stopover?

 If you are squeezing in a visit between flights from Abu Dhabi International Airport (AUH), it’s only a 15-20 minute drive away by taxi.
 Allow yourself at least a 4-hour stopover with time to clear immigration at both ends.
-[Subject to meeting current Abu Dhabi visitor rules and holding a valid visa].
+[Subject to holding a valid visa].

 An airport taxi adds a 25 AED flag fall so expect a taxi to the Mosque to cost about 60-65 AED.
 Your return taxi will be about 40 AED.
 There is a taxi rank at the Grand Mosque for your airport return.

 If you are on a budget and coming from AUH via bus, the closest stopping point for the A1 route is at Zayed Sports City.
 The fare at the time of writing is 4 AED per person one way.
 It’s then approximately a 15-20 minute walk back to the Grand Mosque – not recommended in the summer heat but you may be able to catch a shorter taxi ride from ZSC to the Grand Mosque.

 The opening time for tourists to the Sheikh Zayed Grand Mosque are:

 - Open from 9:00 AM to 10:00 PM (last entry 9:30 PM)

 - Open from 9:00 AM to 12:00 PM & 3:00 PM to 10:00 PM (last entry 9:30 PM)